Jangmadang: Currency reforms

 These grey markets have seen an influx of foreign currencies, mainly the Chinese Yuan and the United States dollar.
 The Chinese Yuan has become generally accepted tender in most of these markets and the dollar can be seen in newer digitalized businesses.
 This caused dramatic changes in the valuation of the North Korean won, which the government tried to correct in 2009.
 One theory of North Korean government's goals in the 2009 revaluation of the Won, is that it targeted those traders who had developed large surpluses of capital.
 The currency reform also caused an initial flurry of buying in jangmadangs by worried people to make sure their savings did not lose all of their value.
 Ultimately, the currency reform failed as official and black-market exchange rates for the North Korean Won continued to depreciate.
 This caused a second attempt at reform in 2012, which cause further depreciation before leveling off around 8,000 North Korean won per United States dollar.
 For some time, only the Chinese Yuan, in addition to other foreign currencies, was practically accepted in trade, with the exception of food merchants selling rice.
 Eventually the new won stabilized near the pre-currency reform value, after suffering a period of hyperinflation.

-2021 crackdowns
+2020s crackdowns

 During the COVID-19 pandemic in North Korea, the state ramped up border patrols.
 Officials also began imposing tougher punishments for distributing black market imported products, with new laws forbidding dealing in goods that merchants did not produce themselves, and more state control over the markets.

+With the recovery of North Korea's economy in the 2020s, the North Korean government asserted tighter control over the markets, including by demanding state-manufactured goods appear on shelves and expanding surveillance.
+State-run shops and pharmacies and shops were expanded to replace the black markets, while new factories in rural areas were built to produce jobs for traders who previously engaged in smuggling.